LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance with Python Boto3

-Use a Python script to implement the steps above (steps 1-6 and 8 are required, step 7 is optional).
-Refer to [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) for details.
 The script uses boto3 package instead of cli commands.
-The code is as follows:
+Names of methods and parameters varyThe code is as follows:
 ```
 import  boto3  as  bt
 import  os